ParaMotion 7 Step method for Hypermobility (HSD/hEDS) and Neurodivergence

 The seven steps:

-Build body awareness
+Sense: Build body awareness (proprioception, interoception)

-Functional integration
+Integrate: Functional integration into real life

-Step 1: Educate and Identify
+Step 1: Understand

 Before anything can change, you need to understand what is happening in your specific body.